matfantinel/fantinel.dev/src/lib/posts/2019-year-in-review.md

 slug: 2019-year-in-review
 title: Cool things I did and learned in 2019
 date: 2019-12-29
-excerpt: "A quick look back at 2019 and what I learned during this year."
+excerpt: 'A quick look back at 2019 and what I learned during this year.'
 tags: [Meta, Open Source]
 ---

 <script>
   import MarkerHighlight from "$lib/components/style/marker-highlight.svelte";
 </script>

 Another year went by - Year 6 of my software development journey!
 I wanted to write this blog post to sum up stuff that I've done or learned this year.
 Keep in mind this is being written off the top of my head - I did not keep a journal throughout the year, but hopefully that's something I'll do in 2020.